Complete Guide of Car Suspension System

 Neutral Steering: When the vehicle turns at an equal rate as your steering wheel, your vehicle is diagnosed to have a neutral steering condition.
 It implies that your vehicle will cause neither oversteer nor understeer.

 Lateral Acceleration: This is the measurement of the vehicle’s ability to corner.
 The feeling you get during cornering results from a force pushing your vehicle to the outside of the turn.
-That’s why a lateral acceleration test is carried out on vehicles by driving on a large track circle at increasing speeds.
+That’s why a lateral acceleration test is carried out on vehicles by driving on a large circular track at increasing speeds.

 The faster you drive around the circle, the higher the lateral acceleration.
 Vehicles with higher lateral acceleration handle cornering effectively.
 Sports vehicles are designed to have a higher lateral acceleration than regular vehicles.